SpaceX catches rocket, search for life near Jupiter begins – DW – 10/18/2024

 Europa Clipper is a space probe that is set to spend three years gathering data about Jupiter's Europa moon.

-The probe will using its nine on-board instruments to gain detailed data as it performs over 50 ‘flybys' of the moon, beginning from 2031.
+The probe will use its nine on-board instruments to gain detailed data as it performs over 50 ‘flybys' of the moon, beginning from 2031.

 Europa is Jupiter's fourth biggest moon and sixth farthest from the planet.